-Some people are more likely than are others to develop bladder infections or recurrent urinary tract infections.
+Some people are more likely than others to develop bladder infections or recurrent urinary tract infections.
 Women are one such group.
 Up to 20 percent will develop a bladder infection over a lifetime.
-A key reason is anatomy.
+A key reason is an anatomy.

 Research funded by the National Institutes of Health suggests that a woman’s blood type may play a role in her risk of recurrent infections of the bladder and urinary tract.
 Bacteria may be able to attach to cells in the urinary tract more easily in those with certain blood factors.
 But more research is needed to determine whether an association exists and whether it could be useful in identifying people at risk of recurrent infection.